Nichjc123/STM32-RTOS/README.md

 - Contains task information, including stack pointers, task state, deadline, and priority.

 **2. Task Scheduling:**
-- Tasks are scheduled based on a priority-deadline algorithm.
+- Tasks are scheduled based on an earliest-deadline-first algorithm.
 The scheduler selects the task with the earliest deadline that is ready to run.
 - A null task ensures the CPU never enters an idle state by executing when no other tasks are available.

 **3. Context Switching:**